Indian Wells tennis cancelled over coronavirus fears

 Days earlier, organizers had said they planned to go ahead with extra health measures in place such as hand sanitizing stations, beefed up cleaning protocols and gloves for ball kids, volunteers and food workers.
 The ATP and WTA had also issued virus-related guidelines, telling players not to accept items from fans to be autographed.

 Even before the cancellation the tournament, which draws more than 400,000 fans each year, had offered refunds to anyone who bought tickets but did not want to attend.
-Refunds, or credits for the 2021 event, are still being offered.
+Many of the players have already arrived in Indian Wells for the event with qualifying matches scheduled to start on Monday and the main draw set to kick off on Wednesday.

 "We are very disappointed that the tournament will not take place, but the health and safety of the local community, fans, players, volunteers, sponsors, employees, vendors, and everyone involved with the event is of paramount importance," said tournament director Tommy Haas.
 "We are prepared to hold the tournament on another date and will explore options," Haas added.